Pinguwien/DotNetCoreFakeAuth/README.md

 * (Nearly) no code change needed in the actual Project
 * Library-agnostic (works using NUnit, XUnit, MSBuild, but should work with any other library)

-#Status
+# Status
-Initial Commit, more to come
+Initial Commit, first working implementation

-#Licensing
+# Licensing
 Do what you want with it (MIT).
 When we meet, I drink beer and good whisky :beers: :grimacing: